 If you’re really struggling with your venue search, this is something I can do for you with my Venue Search service.
 This is particularly helpful if you’re wanting to get married away from your home town.
 I can do the legwork on your behalf and create a shortlist for you to consider.
 Then I’ll accompany you on visits to the venues that you’re interested in.
 Please get in touch if this is something that would be beneficial to you.

 I hope this has helped with shaping your thoughts on where and when you’ll tie the knot.
 Don’t forgot there’s more info on the website or you can get in touch if one to one planning help is sounding like a good option for you.
 You can find more info about my planning services here.

-Remember there are another 3 blogs in this series to keep you on track with your wedding planning.
+Remember there are another 3 blogs in this series for anyone who’s recently engaged to keep you on track with your wedding planning.
 In those I cover:

 · What To Do When